 Our holiday dishes are designed to be easily reheated in the oven, on the stovetop, or in a microwave.
 Oven times may vary based on oven type, accuracy of temperature, and amount of food being reheated.
 The aluminum alloy ‘Heat & Serve Container’ used for many of our holiday offerings is oven and microwave safe.
 However, the ‘Heat & Serve Container’ plastic lid is NOT safe for the oven or microwavePlease remove plastic lid before reheating!
 Your food can go directly from the microwave or oven to the table in the aluminum alloy container.
+Dishes can also be transferred to your own oven-safe ceramic casserole dish, being extra careful with the dishes that have breadcrumbs.

 HOLIDAY MEAL KITS